GitDomHub/screeps/README.md

 - store minimum creeps into spawn memory
 - make a STATE for screeps where I can choose if its BUILDING time or ATTACK time or UPGRADE time
 	- https://screepsworld.com/2017/09/screeps-tutorial-handling-creep-roles-with-a-state-machine/
+- Creep levels https://github.com/Garethp/Screeps (see levels down below in the link)

 Courier
 - 2DO: make courier also deliver to towers when enemy is in room!